 So who are realistic options to join this list?

-It's best to start with PES' partner clubs with Arsenal's Mikel Arteta and Manchester United's Ole Gunnar Solskjaer the hot favourites to join the managers' list for PES 2022.
+It's best to start with Konami' partner clubs with Arsenal's Mikel Arteta and Manchester United's Ole Gunnar Solskjaer the hot favourites to join the managers' list for eFootball.

-With it being two years since the last significant update to Master League, there should be plenty for Konami to work on.
+With it being two years since the last significant update to Master League, we are expecting Konami to make some big changes when eFootball arrives.

-Training on PES 2021 is very simplistic can you're not really able to work on your players, like say you do in FIFA 21's Career Mode.
+Training on PES 2021 was very simplistic and there were no real options to work on your players, like in FIFA 21's Career Mode.

-Yes you can get them to improve their abilities and have them learn new skills or positions, but you don't get the opportunity to be hand on, and run the sessions like you do in FIFA 21.
+Yes, you can get them to improve their abilities and have them learn new skills or positions, but you don't get the opportunity to be hands-on and run the sessions as you do in FIFA 21.

-A fine balance is required between training not taking up too much time to getting what you want out of it - something Konami should look at.
+A fine balance is required between training not becoming laborious but also getting what you want out of it - something Konami should definitely address.